l-laborie/starmap/dev/help.rst

 Install requirements
 --------------------

+- for the service
   - pip install -r requirements/base.txt
+- for the development
+  - pip install -r requirements/dev.txt